The original do-it-yourself travel guide to Europe SM

 Third Check

 Even after going through without setting off the alarm, I have been searched a number of times with a hand-held metal detector.
 More than that, I am usually given a police-type frisking in Amsterdam's Schiphol Airport — arms up and a complete pat down.
-They started doing that with me years before 9/11, and it has happened again again since then.
+They started doing that with me years before 9/11, and it has happened again and again since then.

 Fourth Check